Small-Angle Scattering Short Course 2012

 Advanced Photon Source, Argonne National Laboratory

-The objective of the Small-Angle Scattering Short Course 2012 is to raise the capabilities of the small-angle scattering (SAS) and grazing-0incidence SAXS (GISAXS) community by providing an intermediate-level course for those in need of a better understanding of SAS & GISAXS theory, and techniques utilized at the APS.
+The objective of the Small-Angle Scattering Short Course 2012 was to raise the capabilities of the small-angle scattering (SAS) community by providing an intermediate-level course for those in need of a better understanding of SAS theory, and techniques utilized at the APS.

-The SAS short course offers an overview of SAS & GISAXS theory, capabilities, and data reduction and analysis tools to enable the community to submit highly effective beam-time proposals and to facilitate better utilization of the resources at the APS.
+The SAS short course offered an overview of SAS theory, capabilities, and data reduction and analysis tools to enable the community to submit highly effective beam-time proposals and to facilitate better utilization of the resources at the APS.

-The course includes hands-on experiments at a selected APS small-angle x-ray scattering facility, and data reduction and evaluation.
+The course included hands-on experiments at a selected APS small-angle x-ray scattering facility, and data reduction and evaluation.

 Registration fee: $0 (free)